Frequently Asked Questions

-Most fall-planted bulbs, such as daffodils, tulips, and hyacinth, require a "chilling period" of at least 10-16 weeks prior to sprouting in the spring.
+Most fall-planted bulbs, such as daffodils, tulips, and hyacinths, require a "chilling period" of at least 10-16 weeks prior to sprouting in the spring.
 These cool temperatures trigger the process inside the bulb which produces growth and causes the plant to flower in the springtime.
 Not only is the fall season the only correct time to plant these bulbs, but it is also the only time of the year that these bulbs are available for purchase since they are harvested during the summer months.
-Learn how to force bulbs indoors.
+Learn how to force bulbs indoors by clicking here.

 What should I do after my bulb foliage fades?

 Once a bulb has finished flowering, it is best to remove any flower stems by cutting them off at the base of the plant.
 The remaining foliage should be left to remain attached to the bulb until it has dried and browned to a point where it can be pulled out of the ground with just a gentle tug.
 Allowing this foliage to remain gives the plant a chance to create the necessary food the bulb needs for the following year.

 If I don't get a chance to plant my bulbs this season, can I save them for next year?